Matt McQuillan: Professional career

 McQuillan turned professional, and finished 7th at the 2003 Spring qualifying tournament for the Canadian Tour.
 His most successful Canadian Tour result to date has been a victory at the 2005 Telus Edmonton Open, scoring 13-under-par 271 at the Edmonton Golf & Country Club, from 30 June to 3 July; McQuillan edged the runner-up, promising amateur Graham DeLaet, and won $24,000 (Canadian funds).
 McQuillan played in three Nationwide Tour events in 2005, with his best finish a tie for 25th position in the Alberta Classic.

 He finished runner-up at the 2006 Canadian Tour Championship.
 For a time in the mid-2000s, he represented the Cataraqui Golf and Country Club in Kingston, but no longer does so.
 However, he still works with Dickey, now a teacher at Cataraqui.
 McQuillan received an honorary membership from Cataraqui on 21 December 2010, after he earned PGA Tour playing privileges for 2011.

 McQuillan successfully played on the Tar Heels Tour in the Carolinas during the spring of 2008, in preparation for a return to PGA Tour qualifying in the fall of 2008.
 He set a new competitive course record at Cataraqui in mid-July 2008, winning the Cataraqui Pro-Am tournament, with a score of 62, 8-under-par, breaking the previous mark by one stroke.
 McQuillan played on the EGolf Professional Tour with success early in 2010, and played well at the Seaforth Country Classic on the Canadian Tour in August 2010, finishing in 4th place.
 He retains exempt status on the Canadian Tour for 2011.
 McQuillan worked as a bartender in Kingston to supplement his income between stints on pro golf tours.

-Qualifies for PGA Tour
+PGA Tour

 McQuillan entered PGA Tour qualifying in the fall of 2010, beginning at first stage.
 He scored 67 in the final round at first stage to advance.
 He then advanced to the third and final stage of 2010 PGA Tour qualifying, by placing third at the second stage qualifying event, hosted by the Bear Creek Golf Club in Murrieta, California.
 McQuillan successfully gained PGA Tour status for the 2011 season, by finishing T16 at 11-under-par after six rounds, at final stage, hosted by the Orange County National facility near Orlando, Florida.
 This was his first trip to the finals.